-Scientific workflow management systems (SWMSs) and resource managers together ensure that tasks are scheduled on provisioned resources so that all dependencies are obeyed, and some optimization goal, such as makespan minimization, is fulfilled.
+Scientific workflow management systems (SWMSs) and resource managers together ensure that tasks are scheduled on provisioned resources so that all dependencies are obeyed, and some optimization goal, such as makespan minimization, is achieved.
 In practice, however, there is no clear separation of scheduling responsibilities between an SWMS and a resource manager because there exists no agreed-upon separation of concerns between their different components.
 This has two consequences.
 First, the lack of a standardized API to exchange scheduling information between SWMSs and resource managers hinders portability.
-It incurs costly adaptations when a component should be replaced by another one (e.g., an SWMS with another SWMS on the same resource manager).
-Second, due to overlapping functionalities, current installations often actually have two schedulers, both taking partial scheduling decisions under incomplete information, leading to suboptimal workflow scheduling.
+It incurs costly adaptations when a component should be replaced by a different one (e.g., an SWMS with another SWMS on the same resource manager).
+Second, due to overlapping functionalities, current installations often actually have two schedulers, both making partial scheduling decisions under incomplete information, leading to suboptimal workflow scheduling.
 In this paper, we propose a simple REST interface between SWMSs and resource managers, which allows any SWMS to pass dynamic workflow information to a resource manager, enabling maximally informed scheduling decisions.
-We provide an exemplary implementation of this API for Nextflow as an SWMS and Kubernetes as a resource manager.
-Our experiments with nine real-life workflows show that this strategy reduces makespan by up to 25.1% compared to the standard Nextflow/Kubernetes configuration.
-Furthermore, a more widespread implementation of this API would enable leaner code bases, a simpler exchange of components of workflow systems, and a unified place for implementing new scheduling algorithms.
+We provide an implementation of this API as an example, using Nextflow as an SWMS and Kubernetes as a resource manager.
+Our experiments with nine real-world workflows show that this strategy reduces makespan by up to 25.1% and 10.8% on average compared to the standard Nextflow/Kubernetes configuration.
+Furthermore, a more widespread implementation of this API would enable leaner code bases, a simpler exchange of components of workflow systems, and a unified place to implement new scheduling algorithms.

 Scientific workflows consist of thousands of highly parallelized tasks executed in a distributed environment involving many components.
 Automatic tracing and investigation of the components' and tasks' performance metrics, traces, and behavior are necessary to support the end user with a level of abstraction since the large amount of data cannot be analyzed manually.
 The execution and monitoring of scientific workflows involves many components, the cluster infrastructure, its resource manager, the workflow, and the workflow tasks.
 All components in such an execution environment access different monitoring metrics and provide metrics on different abstraction levels.
 The combination and analysis of observed metrics from different components and their interdependencies are still widely unregarded.
 We specify four different monitoring layers that can serve as an architectural blueprint for the monitoring responsibilities and the interactions of components in the scientific workflow execution context.
 We describe the different monitoring metrics subject to the four layers and how the layers interact.
 Finally, we examine five state-of-the-art scientific workflow management systems (SWMS) in order to assess which steps are needed to enable our four-layer-based approach.